-- A. The Employer will determine when a position will be filled, the type of appointment to be used when filling the position, and the skills and abilities necessary to perform the duties of the specific position within a job classification.
+- Α. The Employer will determine when a position will be filled, the type of appointment to be used when filling the position, and the skills and abilities necessary to perform the duties of the specific position within a job classification.
 The Employer can fill a position on a full-time or part-time basis.
-Positions will be posted for at least seven (7) calendar days. - B. Labor/Management Communication Committee (LMCC) meetings, as described in Article 38, may include the sharing and discussion of information about filling, leaving vacant, reallocating or eliminating bargaining unit positions and positions that supervise bargaining unit positions, along with the timeframe thereof.
+Positions will be posted for at least seven (7) calendar days. - Β. Labor/Management Communication Committee (LMCC) meetings, as described in Article 38, may include the sharing and discussion of information about filling, leaving vacant, reallocating or eliminating bargaining unit positions and positions that supervise bargaining unit positions, along with the timeframe thereof.
 As part of the preparation for the meeting, in accordance with Section 38.2 C, at the Union's request, the Employer will provide a list of vacant positions, at the meeting.
-The list will include information about the status of the open position(s). - C. When filling positions, the Employer will appoint to the position the most senior candidate on the appropriate internal layoff list with the required skills and abilities who had indicated an appropriate geographic availability.
+The list will include information about the status of the open position(s). - C. When filling positions, the Employer will appoint to the position the most senior candidate on the appropriate internal layoff list with the required skills and abilities who had indicated an appropriate geographic availability. - D. If the position is not filled from the layoff list, all promotional, transfer voluntary demotion candidates, who have the skills and abilities to perform the duties of the position will be considered by the Employer, prior to consideration of other candidates.